-Architect, writer, lecturer, ironic polemicist - these are the familiar labels attached to the man.
+Architect, writer, lecturer, are the familiar labels attached to the man.
 Taken singly, none of them encompasses his breadth of interest and influence.

-For all his public service and public endeavor, his achievement was remarkably personal.
-Personal vision generated public acts and that vision sprang from the belief that the art of architecture must art of architecture must concern itself fundamentally with the quality of living.
-If architecture was not grounded in the human, it would decay into forceless, impotent decoration impotent decoration.
+For all his public service and public endeavor, his achievement was remark-ably personal.
+Personal vision generated public acts and that vision sprang from the belief that the art of architecture must concern itself fundamentally with the quality of living, architecture was not grounded in the human, it would decay into forceless, impotent decoration.